 The format of the thesis must conform to the guidelines found in the Andrews University Standards for Written Work.

 Students elect to take either a thesis or non-thesis option.

 Those who plan to take additional graduate study should elect to write a thesis.
 Students who do not plan to pursue a specialist degree or a doctoral degree may substitute 3 semester credits of course work in the major area of emphasis in place of the thesis.

 Guidelines for Practicums.
-Students in programs such as MAT or MA in Reading which require certification endorsements must take a practicum in accordance with these guidelines:
+Students in the MAT program which requires certification endorsements must take a practicum in accordance with these guidelines: